Sunday, 21 July 2024

 126. Yuri-G by PJ Harvey

-WHAT A brilliant afternoon.
+WHAT A brilliant afternoon unfolded.
 After washing my floors whilst watching American Psycho, I had to decide whether to listen to the golf on the radio or watch the telly highlights and go for a walk.

-I had intended to walk to the monument prior to a trip to Gosfield to celebrate my lovely aunt's 90th year but got way-laid watching the mammoth ladies semi-finals at Wimbledon, so did it today.
-When I finally got to the place where both my mother's and her brother's ashes scattered after busy winding roads choc-full of cars kept slowing things up, two soft circling ravens met me.
+I had intended to walk to the monument prior to a trip to Gosfield to celebrate my lovely aunt's 90th year but got waylaid watching the marathon ladies' semi-finals at Wimbledon, so did it today.
+When I finally got to the place where both my mother's and her brother's ashes scattered after busy winding roads chock-full of cars kept slowing things up, two soft circling ravens met me.

 lovely aunty with her lovely grandchildren

 Ravens have become deeply poignant and something I have had to change my attitude toward.
-They first lingered on my lawn the day my mother took ill then seemed to gloat after she'd died.
-However, by the time I celebrated my 50th in a Zurich restaurant replete with glass panelled ravens, I finally embraced the bird, which became emblematic of my mother.
+They first lingered on my lawn the day my mother took ill, then seemed to gloat after she'd died.
+However, by the time I celebrated my 50th in a Zurich restaurant replete with ravens designed into glass-panels, I finally embraced the bird, which became emblematic of my mother.

 My lovely aunty Pat is a great example of courage and fortitude.
-Partially sighted and dependent on semi-strangers entering her home, she is full of trust and joy.
+A wise owl.
+Partially sighted and dependent on carers entering her home, she is full of trust and joy.
 Reaching that age to teach us still.
 An atheist, she misses her long chats with my mother, whereas I still put words in mother's mouth every time I see a raven and peck her head.
 Almost daily.

-Hoping her bearing witness to what has felt like a deep betrayal can have some sway in future outcomes.
+Hoping her bearing witness to the duplicity of others can have some sway in future outcomes.
 That is simply selfish, and I will just have to find the faith to forgive.
 Today was all about letting go.
 Praying instead that she rests in perfect peace.

-That a lone raven gently flew past as I headed for home made my deeply spiritual walk complete.
+That a lone raven gently flew past as I headed for home made my soulful walk complete.

 BEATS OF LOVE